ReactiveX/RxCpp/README.md

 Data sequences can take many forms, such as a stream of data from a file or web service, web services requests, system notifications, or a series of events such as user input.

 Reactive Extensions represents all these data sequences as observable sequences.
 An application can subscribe to these observable sequences to receive asynchronous notifications as new data arrives.
-The Rx library is available for application development in C%2B%2B, .NET, Ruby, Python, Silverlight, Windows Phone 7 and JavaScript.
+The Rx library is available for application development in C++, .NET, Ruby, Python, Silverlight, Windows Phone 7 and JavaScript.
 For more information on these different platforms, see Differences Between Versions of Rx topic.

 ## Pulling vs. Pushing Data